Kenedy County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to sell it at a lien sale to recover their costs.
-Don't let this happen.
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+This means they can sell your vehicle to the highest bidder.
+Do not let it reach this point.
+Contact the lot well before the 30-day mark to make arrangements, even if you need more time to gather funds.

 If You Can't Afford the Fees